In this section

 Time-tickets open in June, which means most of you will still be abroad when time-tickets open.
 So you’ll have to register into courses based on your best understanding of your Audit.

 Please note: The Registrars Office will change your Year Standing to Fourth Year for registration purposes.
 As you prepare your ‘worksheet’ you’ll see error messages saying you’re only Third Year Standing.
-But the Standing will be changed to Fourth Year when you register, so disregard that error warning on your Worksheet.
+But the Standing will be changed to Fourth Year when you register, so you can disregard that error warning on your Worksheet.
+Please also disregard the ‘PE’ (Pending) status on your Audit: This will not hinder your registration.
+The status will be changed after the CEX’s become EXC’s.

 Look at your audit: